MrParosk/online_courses/relational_database_design/notes.md

 The trick to designing many-to-many relationship is to split the data into two tables, each having a one-to-many relationship to a third table, an intermediary / junction table.

 In the example above, we would have one buyers table with a primary key (buyer id), one product table with a primary key (product id) and an intermediary table with the forgein keys buyer id and product id.

+## Introduction to keys

+Keys in databases are used to help with data integrity.
+(Primary) Keys has the following properties:

+- Keys needs to be unique.
+- Keys can never change.
+- Keys can not be null.

+A key is a type of index.

+## Lookup-tables

+When we want to store categories, e.g. membership type (gold, silver, etc) we can store those types in a table and access them with their ids.
+Then in the users table, we have a foreign key (the id).
+Now if we want the change the a name (e.g. gold -> diamond) we simply need to change it at one place;.
+Lookup tables also helps with data integrity.

+## Superkey and candidate key

+A superkey is any number of columns that forces a row to be unique.
+If there isn't, consider adding a row with unique values (e.g. ids).
+This is usually not defined / discussed in a database.

+A candidate key is the least number of columns that forces a row to be unique.
+Note that we can have multiple candidate keys.

+The "workflow" for finding the primary key usually follows:

+- Can every row be unique (i.e. superkey)?
+- How many columns are needed (candidate key)?
+- How many candidate key do I have?

+## Primary key and alternative key

+From all our candidate keys, choose the "best" one as your primary key, i.e. enforces the constraints for keys and "make sense".
+The primary key is used to connect tables.

+The candidate keys we did not choose are called alternative keys.

+## Natural keys and surrogate keys

+Natural and surrogate keys are types of primary keys.
+A natural key is something that you naturally store in the table, e.g. email or username.
+Surrogate keys is something we come up with, i.e. id number.

+In a database, we usually want to use only natural keys or only surrogate keys (i.e. for being consistent and avoid confusion).

+Some pros and cons with natural and surrogate keys:

+Natural keys:

+- Don't need to define any new data.
+- Have real-world meaning.
+- Don't always find a natural key.

+Surrogate keys:

+- Can be confusing, since there is typically not and real-world meaning.
+- Surrogate keys are usually numbers, which is easy to work with.
+- Need to add a column, i.e. extra data to store.